 The key thing, though, is to make sure that there isn’t an underlying issue that’s going unaddressed because of reliance on something that might just be a placebo.
 Relying on the placebo effect of psychic surgery to treat a tumour just isn’t going to cut the mustard.
-Whereas if someone is having reiki done for something like chronic pain, whether there’s an effect via a placebo effect or something beyond that really doesn’t matter that much, since there’s a plausible potential for benefit with little to no risk.
+On the other hand, if someone is having reiki for chronic pain, whether there’s an effect via a placebo effect or something beyond that really doesn’t matter that much, since there’s a plausible potential for benefit with little to no risk.
 The claims just need to match the reality.

 As long as no one is trying to trick anyone or make things up, I say bring on the placebo.
 The brain and body are intimately interconnected in ways science hasn’t fully figured out, so why not take advantage of that as long as there’s no risk involved?